 Biofeedback is often used along with relaxation training, meditation, and imagery or visualization techniques.

-One goal I didn't mention is the time you need to put into training.
+One goal I didn't mention is the time you need to put into training if you want to use biofeedback to help prevent attacks.
 Just like meditation, 20 minutes twice every day is a good maintenance routine to work towards.

 Some doctors will recommend three, ten minute sessions each day until you have results.